threnjen/Air-Travel-Delay-Study/README.md

 ## Methodology - OSEMN

 ### Obtaining the Data
-* Source data from Bureau of Transportation and National Weather Center
+* Source data from Bureau of Transportation and National Centers for Environmental Information
 ### Scrubbing/Cleaning the Data
 * Clean and prepare data for model processing
 ### Exploring/Visualizing the Data